DiggsPapu/TeoriaComputacion/README.md

 ### Lab5
 It is in the branch of Lab5, it was done with Samuel Argueta, it was about making some derivations and minimizing some AFD's.

+### Lab7
+It is in its own branch.
+Contains the resolution of the exercise 2.
+It was done with Samuel Argueta And Diego Medinilla.